 People who are physically active usually need less insulin.
 However, this may increase the risk of low blood sugars.
 So, in extreme weather conditions, people with this chronic disease are at risk for both high and low blood sugar.

 For this reason, the patients should adjust their insulin dosage before they engage in some physical activity and they should maintain warm skin.

-The hot temperatures usually change our patterns of eating, exercise and hours spent in the sun.
-These changes significantly affect our blood sugar level.
+The hot temperatures usually change our patterns of eating, exercise, and hours spent in the sun.
+These changes significantly affect our blood sugar levels.

 First and a very important thing to point out is that hot weather shouldn’t keep us indoors.
 All of us should take part in many outdoor activities as long as we follow these precautions:

 Hydration is of utmost importance for people who would like to engage in some physical activity.
-So, we should always carry some bottle of water or a sports drink while performing some sport.
+So, we should always carry a bottle of water or a sports drink while performing some sport.